Danishs112/pytest_restful-booker/README.md

 ## Problem Solved

 This test automation solution is a POC that needs to be implemented.
-The Application Under Test(AUT) for this POC is Restful Booker portal [https://restful-booker.herokuapp.com/apidoc/](https://restful-booker.herokuapp.com/apidoc/)
+The Application Under Test (AUT) for this POC is the Restful Booker portal (https://restful-booker.herokuapp.com/apidoc/).

 ## Scenarios Covered